clabra/DataScience/courses/coursera/Mining Massive Datasets/theory/Week 4 Recomemender systems And SVD.md

 ### Finding the latent factors

-If we try to minimize error function for training data overfitting can occur To avoid overfitting we introduce regularization terms in the error function (see slides) To find P and Q use stochastic gradient descent algorithm
+If we try to minimize error function for training data, overfitting can occur

+To avoid overfitting we introduce regularization terms in the error function (see slides)

+To find P and Q use stochastic gradient descent algorithm